Lake Louise Hikes: 10 Trails We Recommend as Locals

 2. Lake Agnes Tea House Hike

-If you’d like the experience of a Lake Louise tea house hike, but aren’t up for the 15 km Plain of Six Glaciers hike, why not give the Lake Agnes Tea House trail a try.
+If you’d like a Lake Louise tea house hike but aren’t up for the longer Plain of Six Glaciers hike, try the Lake Agnes Tea House trail.
 It’s a short, uphill hike which visits two beautiful Banff lakes, including the incomparable Lake Agnes.

-red canoes on Lake Louise looking down from the Lake Agnes Hike.
+red kayaks on Lake Louise looking down from the Lake Agnes Hike.

 Our kids sit on the shores of Mirror Lake, looking up at the Big Beehive.